capablevms/llvm-function-split/Readme.md

 extract-bc python
 ```

 The last step would be to execute the split utility.
-This can be done
+This can be done by
-by running it like that:
+running it like that:
 ```
-split python.bc -o outdir
+./split-llvm-extract python.bc -o outdir
 ```

+## Other variants

+There are 2 other utilities that reside in this repository.
+The [first
+one](manual-split.cpp) shows how splitting can be done using the llvm API
+instead of using `llvm-extract`.
+The [other](find-and-split-static.cpp) utility
+focuses on finding functions which are not public and should be.
+It also tries
+to find ways to split the bitcode files while preserving the linkage of the
+functions.
+The 2 previously presented splitters are not meant for general
+purpose use, and are kept as a showcase of what is possible.